awvalenti/zssn/README.md

 # zssn
-Zombie Survivor Social Network implementation
+Zombie Survivor Social Network.
+Implementation of an evaluation test.